UST-QuAntiL/qprov/README.md

     `docker build -t qprov -f Dockerfile-Web`
 3. Run the Docker containers: `docker run -p 8080:8080 qprov` and `docker run -p 8081:8080 qprov`

-Then, the QProv system can be assessed on <http://localhost:8080/qprov>.
+Then, the QProv system can be accessed on <http://localhost:8080/qprov>.

 The collection of current data can either be triggered via the collector API (POST on <http://localhost:8081/qprov-collector/collect>) or it can be configured to run the collection periodically (please refer to the [documentation](docs)).